Cardano is a blockchain protocol similar to Ethereum in that it allows for smart contracts and development of decentralised applications.

 Cardano wallet – Daedalus

 Daedalus is a highly secure wallet created for storing ADA for use on the Cardano network.
-It is currently the only wallet that supports Ada and also plans to support other cryptocurrencies such as Bitcoin, Ethereum Classic and many more in the future.
+It is currently the only wallet that supports Ada and there are plans to support other cryptocurrencies such as Bitcoin, Ethereum Classic and many more in the future.

 Daedalus will offer:

-- Unlimited Accounting – Manage any number of wallets with the innovative hierarchical deterministic wallet implementation.
-Have more control over how your funds are organised.
-Use powerful backup features to recover your funds anytime.
+- Unlimited Accounting – Manage any number of wallets with Cardano’s innovative hierarchical deterministic wallet implementation.
+This will give you more control over how your funds are organised.
+It also has powerful backup features to help recover your funds anytime.